MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 For Quality Updates, this policy specifies the number of days a user can snooze Engaged restart reminder notifications.
-The snooze period can be set between 1 and 3 days.
+The snooze period can be set between 1-3 days.

 Value type is integer.
 Default is three days.